THE RISK & SECURITY MANAGEMENT FORUM

 We use our broad-based membership to address strategic and more operational aspects of security risk.

-We plan four seminars each year.
-Two are one day events in London.
-The others are overnight at venues convenient to London.
+We plan seminars each year, one day events in London and overnight at venues convenient to London.
 The themes for the seminars reflect matters of moment and suggestions from our members.
 We also organise ad-hoc meetings as the need arises.

 The primary consideration for membership is the potential for the applicant to contribute to the forum by holding senior management position and / or possessing subject matter expertise in security or risk management.